twosixlabs/armory/docs/instrumentation_examples.md

 `x_out = x.detach().cpu().numpy()` in line 36 is taking the layer output of interest (second `relu` activation output) and converting the tensor to `numpy` array on the CPU, which will be passed to `probe`.
 An updated value of `x_out` is stored in `layer_output` via `probe.update(layer_output=x_out)` in line 37.
 Like the `Probe` name `"my_model"`, `layer_output` can be referenced by the user later to apply additional processing functions through a `Meter` object.

 ### `Meter` Example Code
 Now that a `Probe` instance has been created, we need to create a `Meter` object to accept any updated values from `Probe` and apply further processing that the user desires.
-Suppose the user created a script located at `armory/user_init.py` (Please refer to [User Initialization](./scenarios.md#user-initialization) for more details about using the `user_init` block):
+We can create the `Meter` in a function added to a local Python script we'll name `user_init.py`.
+In [Config Setup](#config-setup) shortly below, we'll show how to ensure this code is run during scenario initialization.
 ```python
 from armory.instrument import get_hub, Meter